-3.1.2 Comparative Education Field Visit
+3.1.2 Comparative Field Visit (3 cps in Summer between Year 3 and 4)

-Students are required to participate in the Comparative Education Field Visit, a significant component of the Major which provides students with a valuable opportunity to experience regional exchange.
+Students are required to participate in the Comparative Field Visit, a significant component of the Major which provides students with a valuable opportunity to experience regional exchange.
 Students will receive intensive training and attend seminars and field excursion at educational institutions across Greater China.

-The field study topics are formed along the areas of interest that corresponds to the expertise of the tutor (or co-tutor) in charge.
-With appropriate guidance from tutors, students choose a topic of enquiry through empirical and out-ofclassroom self-directed learning.
+The field study topics are formed along the areas of interest that corresponds to the expertise of the coordinator (or co-tutor) in charge.
+With appropriate guidance from tutors, students choose a topic of enquiry through empirical and out-of-classroom self-directed learning.

-3.1.3 Honours Project
+3.1.3 Honours Project/ Capstone Project (Phase I & II) (6 cps)